lightenna/thinkope/docs/project/tasks/20-active.md

 state: "active"
 ---

-### make thinkope embeddable in existing git repos
+### make thinkhope embeddable in existing git repos
-* think about thinkope remote theme
+* think about thinkhope remote theme
     * Readily adopted for existing project
         * but does step on existing choices
             * such as the theme selected by the project for their github pages